semgrep/semgrep-docs/docs/kb/rules/using-semgrep-rule-schema-in-vscode.md

 #### Associating a schema directly in the YAML file

-Perhaps the easiest and most direct way to associate the schema is to include the following line at the top of your Semgrep YAML rule file:
+To associate the schema easily and directly with a Semgrep YAML rule file, include the following line at the top of the file:

     # yaml-language-server: $schema=https://json.schemastore.org/semgrep.json